slozier55/dailypush/README.md

 > nano run.sh

+> chmod +x run.sh

-Replace the capital words with your data, save and execute the following command.
+Replace the capitalized words with your data, save and execute the following command.

 > ./run.sh

+Every dot below this line is the number of times that the tool has been executed.
+A push is executed every 15 minutes.

 .
 .
 .